-Will you still have plenty of classic, “picture postcard” opportunities?
-Of course!
-But you will also have the pleasure of going significantly deeper than you would on a typical Cuba photo tour, and who knows, perhaps discover a new and intriguing aspect of your own photography come to light.
+Tristan's itinerary will have a dual photographic focus, both on classic Cuba travel images, and from a much more intimate cultural perspective.
+Think Nat Geo.
+On this trip you will also have the pleasure of going significantly deeper than you would on a typical Cuba photo tour, and who knows, perhaps discover a new and intriguing aspect of your own photography come to light.

 Your Cuba photo tour / traveling workshop begins and ends in Havana, spending a total of four nights in this unforgettable city.
-In addition to the iconic places, you’ll get the opportunity to meet and photograph everyday Cubans in their homes; discover hidden communities; and take advantage of Luis’s very good nature to show you some special street photography locations.
+In addition to the iconic places, you’ll get the opportunity to meet and photograph everyday Cubans in their homes; discover hidden places; and take advantage of Tristan's groundwork to show you some special street photography locations.
 He’ll have a long list of photography surprises for you, don’t worry about that.

 From Havana we drive to beautiful, bucolic Viñales, the most highly prized tobacco region in the world.
 It’s also a great place to experience the rural side of Cuban culture up close and personal.
 And for anyone who wants to try a Cuban cigar while photographing the harvest, please do so with our compliments!